Thailand/Laos/Cambodia

 Evening:

-In the early evening, we depart my motorcoach to a small nearby venue and enjoy a private traditional Khmer dance show.
+In the early evening, we will depart by motorcoach to a small nearby venue and enjoy a private traditional Khmer dance show.
 This art, once nearly lost for good, is now being revived in Cambodia with young students learning this traditional dance.

 Activity Note